Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 explorer.exe
 ```

 * Anything that involves the immersive flyouts will not work.
-This includes the network, battery, language, clock, volume and action center flyouts.
+This includes the network, battery, language, clock, volume and action center flyouts in the taskbar.

 * You can use the legacy-style Alt-Tab App Switcher (which is used in the actual Classic Theme) by tweaking [some values in your registry](http://www.askvg.com/how-to-get-windows-xp-styled-classic-alttab-screen-in-windows-vista-and-7/).